 Choosing a professionally managed property

-Tenants are increasingly looking for well-maintained, expertly-run properties and we can show you a selection of available lets that are fully managed by our Property Management agents.
-As a main point of contact, your Property Manager will deal with the day-to-day running of the property, answer questions on maintenance and ensure the property meets all legal standards.
+Tenants are increasingly looking for well-maintained, expertly-run properties and we can show you a selection of available lets that are fully managed by our Property Management Department.
+As a main point of contact, your Property Manager will deal with the day-to-day running of the property, answer any questions on maintenance and ensure the property meets all legal standards.

 Tenancy application and referencing

-A letting agent will need to verify who you are in order to proceed with your tenancy application.
+When you rent a property in London, a letting agent will need to verify who you are in order to proceed with your tenancy application.
 This means bringing in photographic ID and examples of recent utility bills.
 While you're in the office, you'll be asked to sign a tenancy application form, and pay the referencing and administration fees.
 An independent third party will pursue your references - following up with previous landlords and your employer - as well as undertaking a credit check.

 Securing a rental property